MikeIbberson/site/content/projects/century.md

 English and French natively.
-Thankfully, Contentful offers the tools to do so baked-in, so I was only tasked with making sure the implementation avoided common pitfalls like duplicate content and poor navigation.
+Thankfully, Contentful offers the tools to do so baked-in, so I was only tasked with making sure the implementation avoided common pitfalls like duplicate content and disjointed navigation.

 ## Excel workbook automation